RobotCasserole1736/OffseasonTraining/Chapter_1/lesson1.1.md

 </details>

 3. Right click in the empty space in the folder to get the context menu, and select `GitExt Clone`.

 ![](doc/gitext_clone.png)

-4. Paste the following *URL* into the top "Repository to clone" box: `https://github.com/RobotCasserole1736/OffseasonTraining`
+4. Paste the following web address into the top "Repository to clone" box: `https://github.com/RobotCasserole1736/OffseasonTraining`

 5. All other default options are fine.
 Click the `Clone` button.